-In 15 years of doing massage, I have bought and used many massage tools for self care.
+In my 20 years of being a massage therapist, I have bought and used many self-care massage tools for self-care.
 Of the many I have tried, there are only a few I use consistently and recommend to others.

-These simple, safe tools can be used anytime over clothing.
-They can be kept in your car, travel bag or office desk.
+These simple, safe tools can be used anytime over the clothing.
+They can be kept in your car, travel bag, or office desk.

 Ready to find out what tool is best for you?